 - Advising clients on a variety of matters related to federal and state antitrust issues

 - Representing clients in antitrust matters in front of the Federal Trade Commission, the U.S. Department of Justice, and state antitrust authorities

-- Advising clients on issues related HIPAA Privacy and security
+- Counseling clients on issues related to HIPAA Privacy and Security Rules

 - Advising clients on issues related to state licensure and regulatory requirements

 Ms. Wagner is a contributor to the Health Law Advisor Blog and speaks and writes frequently in her areas of practice.
 Selected presentations and articles include the following:

 - Contributor to ABA Health Law Series: E-Health, Privacy, and Security Law: Evaluating Antitrust Concerns in the Electronic Marketplace, 2nd ed.